neuroinformatics-unit/datashuttle/docs/source/pages/examples/index.md

 :link-type: doc
 :class-img-top: tutorial-link-image

-As script used to validate all of a lab's NeuroBlueprint-formatted projects at once.
+A script used to validate every project in a lab at once.

 :::